 For another look into Boyle Heights history, visit Evergreen Memorial Park.
-Evergreen is Los Angeles’ oldest cemetery.
+Evergreen is the oldest cemetery in Los Angeles County.
 Many members of the community are buried here, dating back to the 1800s.
 The most notable fact about Evergreen Memorial Park is that it never banned Black Americans from burial in the cemetery.
 Furthermore, Armenians, Japanese, and Mexican graves are here, too (though each of these sections remained segregated).

 The cemetery offers more insight into the city’s history.
 When you visit, you will see the Chinese shrine erected in 1888, a memorial for the 442nd Infantry Regimental Combat Unit of Japanese soldiers, and the beautiful Garden of Pines created for Japanese Issei pioneers.

 We’ve mentioned it before, but it’s time to dive in.
 You really can’t visit Boyle Heights without also visiting Mariachi Plaza.
 This area is a center for all mariachi musicians in the area.
 Just stroll through the plaza, and you will probably hear singers, violinists, guitarists, and/or full mariachi bands.

 At the heart of the plaza is a bandstand and kiosk, which was donated by Jalisco, Mexico.
 Artists wear their traditional attire and hope to be hired seven days a week.
 So, if you are in need of a mariachi band or just want to hear the wonderful music, come listen to your options at Mariachi Plaza.